3MIYABI/ORIGAMID/README.md

 ## SQLite Compatibility
 CryptoSQLite automatically downloads, patches, and compiles the SQLite3 amalgamation source.
-This logic can be found
+This logic can be found in [sqlite/CMakeLists.txt](sq